bufbuild-ru/docs/docs/lint/rules/index.md

 ### File option values

 The Buf CLI doesn't include linting for specific file option values.
 It's not that we don't think consistency across these file options is important — in fact, we think it simplifies Protobuf stub consumption.
 One of our core principles is that **language-specific file options shouldn't be part of your core Protobuf schema**.
-Your Protobuf schema should only describe language-independent elements as much as possible.The values for most file options, in fact, should be deduced in a stable and deterministic manner.
+Your Protobuf schema should only describe language-independent elements as much as possible.

+The values for most file options, in fact, should be deduced in a stable and deterministic manner.
 For example, we think that `java_package` should likely be a constant prefix followed by the package name as a suffix.
 Your `go_package` should use the last component of your package name.
 And `java_multiple_files` should always be `true`.
-These aren't defaults for backwards-compatibility reasons, but if you're using a tool like the Buf CLI to produce your stubs, you shouldn't have to think about any of this.This is exactly why we created [managed mode](../../generate/managed-mode/), which sets all of these file options _on the fly_ with `buf generate`.The Buf CLI still enforces that specific file options are the same across a given package through the `BASIC` and `STANDARD` categories described above.
+These aren't defaults for backwards-compatibility reasons, but if you're using a tool like the Buf CLI to produce your stubs, you shouldn't have to think about any of this.

+This is exactly why we created [managed mode](../../generate/managed-mode/), which sets all of these file options _on the fly_ with `buf generate`.

+The Buf CLI still enforces that specific file options are the same across a given package through the `BASIC` and `STANDARD` categories described above.
 We do find this to be important, regardless of what values you choose.
 Fortunately, with managed mode you can remove file option declarations from your Protobuf files altogether.

 ### Custom options